TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

     ```
     manta-oneach -s postgres 'manatee-adm show'   # find the async
-    manta-adm show -a ^postgres                   # find which DC it is in
+    manta-adm show -a postgres                    # find which DC it is in
     ```

 - Copy the "snaplink-sherlock.sh" script to that server's global zone.